Jabir-A-H/Sidescroller/README.md

 # Sidescroller

 Gonna make a game out of this tutorial project.
-Using Defold.
+Learning and using Defold.